Solutions - Topics, Books, FAQs

 “A Clear Vision, Backed By Definite Plans, Gives You A Tremendous Feeling Of Confidence And Personal Power.” – Brian Tracy

 A solution is a homogenous mixture that contains a solvent and a solute.
-A solvent is that substance which is present in the larger amount in solution and solute is a substance which is present in a smaller amount.
-There are some various common examples of solutions that you see in your daily life.
+A solvent is a substance which is present in a larger amount in solution and a solute is a substance which is present in a smaller amount.
+There are various common examples of solutions that you see in your daily life.

 Other than these, there are several other examples as well which are very common for household purposes: